mdaijaj/Gaana.com-scrapping/README.md

 # Gaana.com-scrapping

-In this project I scrap gaana.coom all song name which user input song's name, than it will search related your song name than you have to choose song number than it will be automatic play song.
+In this project I scrap gaana.com all song name which user input song's name, than it will search related your song name than you have to choose song number than it will be automatic play song.